-Let’s start, covering the 4th through to the 10th of December.
+Let’s start this Wargaming Week, covering the 14th through to the 21st of May.

 That’s it for this update, expect more updates next week!